Courier seeks readers’ military service stories, photos

 The Daily Courier wants to share with readers the stories of local residents’ service in the U.S. military in a special section that will publish in November in observance of Veterans Day.

 Servicemen and women who are interested in submitting the history of their service to America and photos — or that of their family members — may send their information by email to Editor Tim Wiederaenders at twieds@prescottaz.com.
-Or veterans may bring or mail their information to the Courier offices, Attention: Veterans Day, 8307 E. Highway 69, Suite B, Prescott Valley AZ 86314.
+You also may use the online form at dcourier.com/veterans, or you may bring or mail your information to the Courier offices, Attention: Veterans Day, 8307 E. Highway 69, Suite B, Prescott Valley AZ 86314.

 All veterans who live in west Yavapai County are welcome to participate in this Salute to Veterans edition.